risawitama/verbose-potato/README.md

-## I used to be a banker, but I lost interest.
+## How does a penguin build it’s house?
+Igloos it together.